Dustyroom/flat-kit-doc/_docs/flat-kit-in-urp.md

 ![Managing the order of renderer layers in URP](/FlatKit_Manual_Images/URP-renderer-layers-01.png)
 > Managing the order of renderer layers in URP

 It's a default URP thing.
-What is worth noting is that for Outlines we made an option to choose the order of Renderer Events within Outline Image Effect interface.
-Please refer to the corresponding chapter of this manual, [Outline Image Effect](/image-effects/#outline-image-effect).
+It is worth noting that for Outlines we made an option to choose the order of Renderer Events within Outline Image Effect interface.
+Please, refer to the corresponding chapter of this manual, [Outline Image Effect](/image-effects/#outline-image-effect).

 ## Post-processing V2 in URP (General Info)